Niagara Falls is a must-see destination on the US – Canadian border, between Lake Ontario and Lake Erie.

 - Toronto Pearson International Airport (YTO), Canada

-Niagara Falls is also easily accessible by car.
-It is just a short drive from Toronto (Ontario, Canada) or Buffalo (New York, USA).
+It’s just a short drive from Toronto (Ontario, Canada) or Buffalo (New York, USA).

-The falls are not the highest, but they are rather wide.
-The combined water flow rate is the highest in the world.
+The falls are not the highest, but they are rather wide – the combined water flow rate is the highest in the world.

 They are 51 metres (167 feet) high and the length of brink is 792 metres (2600 feet).

 They are 53 metres (174 feet) high, but because of the rocks at the base, the actual fall is just 21 metres (69 feet).

 The Horseshoe Falls and American Falls are separated by Goat Island.

 The views are better on the Canadian side because you can see the front of the falls across the Niagara River.

 You will be crossing a border so you will need your passport (and possibly a visa or visa waiver).

 Make sure you have some Canadian or US dollars in cash because some of the toll booths don’t accept credit cards.

 Wear waterproof clothes and be ready to get wet, even if you aren’t planning to get close to the falls or take a boat ride.

 Canadian Side (Niagara Falls, Ontario)

-Parking in the vicinity of the falls was expensive but we found a reasonably priced spot a little further.
-It was located behind the Bird Kingdom (entrance from Hiram Street).
+Parking in the vicinity of the falls was expensive but we found a reasonably priced spot a little further – it was located behind the Bird Kingdom (entrance from Hiram Street).

 After we parked, we walked along the river towards the Rainbow Bridge.

-Even though they are smaller than their Canadian counterparts, they are still impressive.
-The never-ending flow of water crashes onto the rocks below.
+Even though they are smaller than their Canadian counterparts, they are still impressive as their never-ending flow of water crashes onto the rocks below.